kubernetes-sigs/gateway-api/geps/gep-1364/index.md

 correctly and avoiding races on applying it is surprisingly difficult.

-For this reason, this GEP proposes that we exclude the `Ready` condition from Core conformance, and make it a feature that implementations may opt in to - making it an Extended condition.
+For this reason, this GEP proposes that we exclude the `Ready` condition from Core conformance, and make it a feature that implementations may opt into - making it an Extended condition.

 It will have the following behavior: